HYACCCINT/solution-data-connect-movies/README.md

 This project demonstrates how to use Firebase Data Connect and Vertex AI for personalized movie recommendations.

+**Explore a detailed walkthrough of the demo and its key concepts on the solutions page at https://developers.google.com/solutions/learn/data-connect-grounded-agents**

 *This project is intended for demonstration purposes only.
 It is not intended for use in a production environment.*

 ## Try it out today